Updated September 2021

 By Brad Sweet, Allegion US commercial marketing leader

-2020 has been a year of uncertainty.
+2020 was a year of uncertainty.
 When campuses closed at the start of the pandemic, many left with hopes to return to normality in the fall.
-Then as summer months passed, it became clear that colleges and universities must prepare for an abnormal return to campus.
+Summer turned to fall, fall became spring.
+And now, more than a year later, colleges and universities have started welcoming students back in person.

 At most universities and colleges, the campus card is the lifeblood of a student’s daily routine.
 It’s how students access buildings, eat at dining halls, check out books from the library, print term papers, do their laundry—the list goes on.
 With so much relying on that card, it’s safe to assume it’s being touched multiple times a day.
 Therefore, upgrading to a contactless solution limits how frequently the student needs to swipe a card on campus, which involves coming in contact with the reader.
 Upgrading can also increase security.